Du6eniuk/US_Airlines_Python/README.md

 # Conclusion

 This exploration into the US airline industry has been highly insightful, revealing the key patterns and trends that influence this dynamic sector.
 The analysis has deepened my understanding of the factors that affect flight performance, such as delays and cancellations, and offers valuable insights for improving operational efficiency.
 As the aviation industry continues to evolve, continuous analysis will be crucial for staying informed and competitive.
 This project lays a strong foundation for future research, emphasizing the need for ongoing learning and adaptation in the rapidly changing landscape of air travel.
-I already have so many ideas how to imrove this project and visualizations that I use.
+I already have so many ideas how to improve this project and the visualizations that I want to use.
 You can learn about some of them inside my main file - [Project_Airline](Project_Airline.ipynb).
+And finally, if you want to minimize the risk associated with your flight - pick an October flight at 5 a.m. through Delta...

 ## P.S.
 Step Back